Minnesota's college football forecast would be sunny, if not for those clouds

 There is a deep concern, though, from coaches about their players being in “football shape” when they meet again, whenever that is.
 The NCAA’s decision Wednesday allows football players to have voluntary workouts on campus throughout June, but will that prepare them enough physically for a shortened fall camp in July or August?

-Tightening that window of preparation further will put even more pressure on players “physically, mentally and emotionally,” St. Thomas coach Glenn Caruso said.
+Tightening that window of preparation further would put even more pressure on players “physically, mentally and emotionally,” St. Thomas coach Glenn Caruso said.

-Weight rooms, training rooms and locker rooms are filled with hundreds of sweaty, dirty and busy football players every spring, summer and fall often with little regard for personal hygiene.
+Weight rooms, training rooms and locker rooms are filled with hundreds of sweaty, dirty and busy football players every spring, summer and fall, often with little regard for hygiene.

 Those days are over.
 It’s a serious matter to keep cleaner and safer during the virus crisis.

-Minnesota-Duluth AD Josh Berlo said his department is currently reviewing all cleaning protocol to increase the frequency of sanitizing those areas.
-They are planning to have masks available to all athletes and staff.
+Minnesota Duluth AD Josh Berlo said his department is reviewing all cleaning protocols to increase the frequency of sanitizing those areas.
+The school is planning to have masks available to all athletes and staff.
 Trainers are working on robust screening systems to test for symptoms of COVID-19.

 “We’re going to take a lot of extra precautions,” Berlo said.
 “It’s difficult to have a fully safe or sanitized environment, but we’re going to embrace the best practices.”